 Kiwira Coal Mine

-The Kiwira Coal Mine is 100% owned by Tanzania’s State Mining Corporation (STAMICO).
-STAMICO owns a 25-year special mining license within the Ivogo Ridge of the Songwe-Kiwira coalfield which is situated South-East of Mbeya City within Ileje District.
-The Ivogo ridge is estimated to have over 35m t of reserves.
+The Kiwira Coal Mine is a stalled coal project within the Ivogo Ridge of the Songwe-Kiwira coalfield which is situated South-East of Mbeya City within Ileje District.
+The project is targeting to produce 1.5 million tonnes of coal per annum.

 Tanzania Coal Potential

-The 2015 National Energy Policy of Tanzania indicates that according to geological information the country’s coal reserves potential could be 5b t.
+The 2015 National Energy Policy of Tanzania indicates that according to geological information the country’s coal reserves potential could be 5 billion tonnes.

 Coalfields with the highest potential are Ketawaka-Mchuchuma in the Ruhuhu Basin, the Ngaka fields in the South-West of Tanzania, and the Songwe Kiwira fields.